 As an industry rule, more than one revision would usually cost clients more money as a designer would need to spend more time on the design.

-With a DIY logo maker, you can tweak and tease a design for as long as you want, till you’re happy with the final product.
+With taglines, you can tweak and tease a design for as long as you want, till you’re happy with the final product.

 The biggest and perhaps the most visible advantage of using a DIY design service is that it is only the fraction of the cost of what a professional designer may charge you.